Medical Traveller / Tourist Bill of Rights

 - To request and receive, prior to treatment, an accurate and complete estimate of charges for your medical care or treatment

-- To ask and be informed about the identity and professional status of the physician who will be coordinating your care, and of other health care providers who will see you, including qualifications related to your condition, such as education, medical license, board certification and recertification, years of practise, and experience and outcomes in performing the recommended procedure.
+- To ask and be informed about the identity and professional status of the physician who will be coordinating your care, and of other health care providers who will see you, including qualifications related to your condition, such as education, medical license, board certification and recertification, years of practice, and experience and outcomes in performing the recommended procedure.

-- To ask and be informed about the health care facility, including accreditation status, experience in performing recommended procedures and services, performance results or outcomes, and presence of or access to appropriate technology, and about the facility’s rules, policies, practises and events that relate to patient care, treatment and responsibility.
+- To ask and be informed about the health care facility, including accreditation status, experience in performing recommended procedures and services, performance results or outcomes, and presence of or access to appropriate technology, and about the facility’s rules, policies, practices and events that relate to patient care, treatment and responsibility.

 - To receive understandable and relevant information about your current health status, options for treatment, your prospects for recovery, other medical alternatives, and the possible and probable outcomes of receiving or refusing care, and you have the right to request interpretation into another language.

-- To receive information about all prescribed medications including their names and alternative names as they may be known by in your country of residence, the normal actions and potential side-effects as may apply to you.
+- To receive information about all prescribed medications including their names and alternative names as they may be known by in your country of residence, the normal actions and potential side effects as may apply to you.

 - To ask and be informed if your physician proposes too perform research, experimentation, clinical trials or teaching that may affect your care of treatment, receive a full explanation and agree or refuse to participate in such activities.
 Your refusal must not affect the standard of your medical care.